-Brake pads must be replaced when the brake pad material becomes thinner than the backing plate (approximately 1/16").
+Brake pads must be replaced when the brake pad material becomes thinner than the backing plate (approximately 1/16" or 1.5 mm).
 A kit is available for replacing brake pads.
 See your dealer.

 WARNING!
 Brake failure during operation can result in serious injury or death.
 Properly functioning brakes are vital to your safety.
 Be sure the brake pads do not drag on the disc and that brake lever travel is not excessive.
-Always replace brake pads when the brake pad material becomes thinner than the backing plate (approximately 1/16'')
+Always replace brake pads when the brake pad material becomes thinner than the backing plate (approximately 1/16" or 1.5 mm